-And now, we turn to our final installment in our series on women in war.
-Today, more than 80 women have lost their lives in Iraq and Afghanistan.
+And now, we turn to our final installment in our series on women and war.
+To date, more than 80 women have lost their lives in Iraq and Afghanistan.
 Hundreds have come home with combat injuries.
 Among them, Army Specialist Sue Downes from Tazewell, Tennessee.

-Last year, the 27-year-old mother of two was serving with the military police unit in Lowgar Province, Afghanistan.
+Last year, the 27-year-old mother of two was serving with a military police unit in Lowgar Province, Afghanistan.
 Here's what she remembers about November 28th.
 It was a Tuesday.
-She woke up, got organized and headed out with her team on a humanitarian mission delivering rice and beans to a remote village.
+She woke up, got organized, and headed out with her team on a humanitarian mission delivering rice and beans to a remote village.

-Specialist SUE DOWNES (U.S. Army): I actually volunteered to be gunner for that mission that day.
+SUE DOWNES: I actually volunteered to be the gunner for that mission that day.
 I'm normally a driver.
 It was a peaceful, nice day.
 I was just, you know, on my turret, you know, you're up higher.
 I was just looking at the mountains, because Afghanistan has really pretty sceneries, you know, in some places.
-I was enjoying the scenery actually, you know, I'm looking around.
+I was just enjoying the scenery actually, you know, looking around.

 NORRIS: Sue Downes' truck had hit two anti-tank mines.
 The blast killed the driver and the team leader.
 Both of them were her close friends.
 The impact twisted the truck like a washcloth, Downes was later told.
 She ended up under the turret shield.